 Origins

-Over centuries, Iblis has become a fixture in Islamic poetry, folklore, and occult traditions, with texts like One Thousand and One Nights weaving tales of his influence over the lesser jinn.
+Over time, Iblis became a common creature in Islamic poetry, stories, and occult traditions.
+Books like One Thousand and One Nights include stories about his influence over other Jinn.

 You may also enjoy: